 “I have no theories about her,” Yeats wrote.
 “She is simply a note of interrogation.”
 That sense of mystery persists – as does the society itself.

-This piece first appeared in the May 2021 Months Past column in History Today.
+This piece first appeared in the May 2021 issue of History Today.